jrmckenzie/myPiWeather/README.md

 # myPiWeather
-Record BME280 and DS18B20 sensor information locally and (optionally) upload to thingspeak
+Record BME280 and DS18B20 sensor information locally and (optionally) upload to thingspeak.
+View current data with local php web page.

 This is a python script for the Raspberry Pi with BME280 temperature, pressure and humidity sensor.
 The script also supports an additional DS18B20 one-wire temperature sensor if you have one.
 Weather data is logged to a sqlite database.